rmartinez93/AddGoogleToTerminal/readme.md

 **Usage**

 For those of us that live in the terminal, it can be a bit of a mental context shift to go to a browser and type in a query when we're stuck on something.
 Sometimes by the time your browser opens or Google.com loads, you've forgotten your query!
-To remove one step between me and my search results, I added a `google` command to my terminal:
+To remove one step between me and my search results, I added a `google` command to my terminal, for example:

     $ google "my query"
     $ google --images "puppies"
     $ google --news "world news"

-This will open up your default browser and present you with the search results to whatever you choose to search.
+This command will open up your default browser and present you with the search results to whatever you choose to search.
 Note, any flags must be presented as the second argument.

 **Instructions**